baoqtran/AppointmentScheduler-Early-Version/readme.txt

 <h2>APPOINTMENT:</h2>
-<p>The appointment button will display all existing appointments by default.
-The user can search specific appointment via title, descriptions, vet tech, animal name...e.g
+<p>The appointment tab will display all existing appointments by default.
+The user can search specific appointments via titles,
-from all appointments.
-By selecting each radio button on top of the search box, this will provide weekly appointments outlooks, and the monthly appointments outlooks, it also comes with 3 buttons below the table (Add Appointment, Update Appointment, Delete Appointment).
-The add button create a new appointment, the update button will update an existing appointment, and the delete button will delete the selected appointment from the system.
+descriptions, vet tech, and animal names... e.g. from all appointments.
+Selecting each tab on top of the search box will provide weekly appointment outlooks and monthly appointment outlooks, it also comes with 3 buttons below the table (Add Appointment, Update Appointment, Delete Appointment).
+The add button creates a new appointment, the update button will update an existing appointment, and the delete button will delete the selected appointment from the system.

 <img src="Screenshots/APPOINTMENT TABLE.png" alt="alt text" title="AppTable" />
 <img src="Screenshots/APPOINTMENT - ADD.png" alt="alt text" title="AppAdd" />
 <img src="Screenshots/APPOINTMENT - UPDATE.png" alt="alt text" title="AppUpdate" />
 </p>

 <h2>REPORTS:</h2>
-<p>The report button will display the report list where there will be two tabs on the top of 2 tables.
-Appointment Totals, and Vet Tech Schedules, each tab will have a different report.
+<p>The report button will display the report list where there will be two tabs (Appointment Totals, and Vet Tech Schedules) on the top of two tables.
-The appointment totals tab displays the different appointment types and their associated totals.
+Each tab will have a different report.
+The Appointment Totals tab displays the different appointment types and their associated totals.
 On the right side of the appointment totals tab, the appointment totals are broken down by month.
-The vet tech schedules tab has a combo box that allows you to select a vet tech and will display appointments associated with the content in the table view.
+The Vet Tech Schedules tab has a combo box that allows you to select a vet tech and will display appointments associated with the content in the table view.

 <img src="Screenshots/APP REPORT.png" alt="alt text" title="AppReport" />
 <img src="Screenshots/VET TECH REPORT.png" alt="alt text" title="VetReport" />
 </p>